First NZ Taco Bell store could open as early as July next year, Restaurant Brands CEO says

 "Taco Bell is going to surprise people very pleasantly, and certainly has a very large following.
 It has a lot of attributes for a modern brand in our modern society."

-Creedy promised that the prices at Taco Bell would be cheaper than alternative Mexican food options in the market.
+Creedy promised that the prices offered at Taco Bell would be cheaper than alternative Mexican food options in the market.

 "Mexican chains to date are perceived as fairly expensive and it's no secret that Taco Bell's generally able to fit in below that level.
 We're certainly not looking to price above or even on parity," he said in response to questions of $15 burritos sold at other outlets.